 Good keyword: "CNC machining aerospace parts."
 Now your blog post will be found for the exact issues/opportunities your most-desired buyers are researching.
 Plus, this longer keyword has "CNC machining" in it anyway -- double win!

 Some keywords have little or no competition for a reason: no one is searching for them.
 It doesn't do you any good to rank #1 in Google for a keyword no one is interested in.

 What's a decent monthly search volume?
-Anything higher than Low is great!
+The answer may surprise you.

-Your Google Search Console will show ALL keywords that you're ranking for, and you can do your own keyword research to identify relevant ranking opportunities.
+Your Google Search Console will show ALL keywords that you're ranking for, and you can do your own research from there to identify ranking opportunities.

 Are Your Keywords Well-Optimized?